rinawasabi/advanced-web-dev/Final_Project/Project_phase_2.md

 <pre> <code>
 ```
 backend/
 ├── db.js           # PostgreSQL connection setup using pg
 ├── server.js       # Main Express server and route definitions
 └── package.json    # Backend dependencies and scripts
 ``` </code> </pre>

 ## 6. Functionalities
-Based on the planned use cases, the functionalities below were implemented.
+Based on the 5 planned use cases, the functionalities below were implemented.

-- **Login via localStorage**: A basic user login is simulated by storing a username and ID in localStorage.
+1. **Login via localStorage**: A basic user login is simulated by storing a username and ID in localStorage.
+2. **View recipes**:
-- **View all recipes**: All recipes from the database are shown as responsive cards.
+   - **Recipe list**: All recipes from the database are shown as responsive cards.
    - **Recipe detail view**: Recipes can be opened in a detailed view showing full ingredients and instructions.
-- **View my recipes**: Logged-in users can view only the recipes they have submitted.
+3. **Filter my recipes**: Logged-in users can view only the recipes they have submitted.
+4. **Edit a recipe**:
-- **Add a recipe**: A structured form allows users to input title, image URL, ingredients, and instructions.
-Required fields are validated.
+   - **Edit**: A structured form allows users to input title, image URL, ingredients, and instructions.
-- **Delete recipe**: If the recipe was added by the user, a "Delete this recipe" button appears.
+   - **Delete**: Required fields are validated.If the recipe was added by the user, a "Delete this recipe" button appears.
 SweetAlert2 is used to show a confirmation popup.
-- **Search a recipe**: (Planned) A search bar will be implemented to filter recipes by title or ingredients.
+5.  **Search a recipe**: A search bar on the homepage filters recipes by title or ingredients.

 ## 7. Code quality and documentation
 - Components are written with a clear structure with comments in each block.
 - File naming is consistent and descriptive.
 - The component hierarchy flows from `App.js` (top-level) into `pages/` and `components/`, making the routing and data flow easy to trace.
-- Project is version-controlled using Git and published to GitHub.
 - Common concerns such as navigation, state lifting, and user interactions are kept separate and clearly organized.